Ranking the Batman Films from Worst to Best

 2. The Batman (2022)

-Despite the lack of grand scale spectacle and the presence of some anemic characters, “The Batman” is a neo-noir crime thriller taking place in a filthy and rain soaked Gotham that oozes a Fincheric atmosphere and offers minimalistic world building that creates excitement for further installments.
-Matt Reeves’ methodic direction moves the three hour story at a steady pace focusing more on criminal investigations instead of superficial plot points that act as action excuses.
-While Robert Pattinson’s Bruce Wayne is a blunt Kurt Cobain take, his Batman is the best in decades: menacing, subtle and full of rage, he is more of a vigilante trying to figure things out rather than the world’s greatest detective.
+Despite the lack of grand scale spectacle and the presence of some anemic characters, “The Batman” is a neo-noir crime thriller taking place in a filthy and rain soaked Gotham that oozes Fincheric atmosphere with minimalistic world building that creates excitement for further installments.
+Matt Reeves’ methodic direction moves the three hour story at a steady pace focusing more on criminal proceedings instead of superficial plot points that act as action excuses.
+While Robert Pattinson’s Bruce Wayne is a blunt Kurt Cobain clone, his Batman is the best in years: menacing, subtle and full of rage, he is more of a vigilante trying to figure things out rather than the world’s greatest detective.
 There are also interesting morality themes here in the form of the Riddler and how far political corruption can go that give room to actual stakes and creating genuine suspense.
 And then there is the swelling orchestral score of Michael Giacchino, arguably one of the best soundtracks of the last ten years.

 Tone